KodoPengin/SteamCleaner/readme/readme_EN.txt

 For GameCrashUploader.exe: delete the file manually and replace it with a dummy 0 KB .exe file with the same name.

+As always, there are exceptions: Some games are tightly integrated with their crash handlers and may fail to launch after removal.
+In such cases, you need to manually repair the affected titles via Title settings in your library → Installed Files → Verify integrity of game files.

 ------------------------------------------------------------
 6. Project Info & Hashes
 ------------------------------------------------------------